 Your Family Health History

-Get to know your family better this holiday season by talking about your family health history.
+Get to know your family better this holiday season by talking about the health history of your family.
 Are there health conditions that seem to run in your family?
 For example, have many people in your family had a heart attack, cancer, diabetes, or anything other adverse health conditions?

 Now is the time to find out.
-Ask about your family health history.
 Ask your parents, grandparents, uncles, aunts, and other blood relatives about all the adverse health conditions they might have had.
-Later, you can share your family health history with your healthcare provider.
+Later, you can share it with your healthcare provider.

 Common diseases like as heart disease, diabetes, and cancer often run in families.
 Rare diseases like as sickle cell anemia, cystic fibrosis, and hemophilia, can run in families as well.